Skip to main content

 Five things to avoid in Abu Dhabi (UAE)

 1. Summar months from May to October, especially July-August: - Nothing can make you better if you must come out of the Air conditioning environment even for 5 minutes.
-Most of time you must come out if you don’t own a car and it felt like a hell for the punishment of my sins, you don’t believe me, you will feel it literally
+Most of time you must come out if you don’t own a car and it felt like a hell for the punishment of your past birt's sins, you don’t believe me, you will feel it literally.

 2. Buy Postpaid plan of the government company Etisalat, very poor network not only for data but for normal mobile calls and moreover you must pay one-month extra charges if you want to get out of the contract.